-‘Destiny 2’ Update: Director Hints At Coming Improvements
+‘Destiny 2’ Update: Game Director Christopher Barrett Hints At Coming Improvements

 Another question asked about collectibles in the Destiny 2 update.
 Barrett also said yes when asked about more collectibles and hidden secrets and also said yes to getting things like “dead Ghosts.”
 However, PC Games N reported that he clarified there might not be dead Ghosts as collectibles, but things “like dead Ghosts.”

 In Destiny, there were dead Ghosts hidden around the environment to find and collect.
-They would unlike a grimoire card for gamers to read and those were informative on things in the Destiny story lore that the game didn’t spell out.
-Those are missing in Destiny 2.
+They would unlock a grimoire card for gamers to read, and those were informative on things in the Destiny story lore that the game didn’t spell out.
+Both the grimoire and dead ghosts are missing in Destiny 2.

 Barrett also said the Destiny 2 update would include things like the Rumble and said that it was a very long update.
 Gamers will have to wait until Friday to hear all about the actual news, but it sounds like good things are coming for Destiny 2.